 Engine Performance Problems

-The fix for bad gas – remove and clean the carburetor, if it’s badly corroded, you’ll need to replace it.
+The fix for bad gas – is to remove and clean the carburetor; if it’s badly corroded, you’ll need to replace it.

-I wrote these easy-to-follow guides including pictures on carburetor cleaning, it will help you find your problem and fix it fast.
+I wrote these easy-to-follow guides, including pictures on carburetor cleaning, which will help you find your problem and fix it fast.

 Tune-up – Mowers like a tune-up at least once per season.

 The PTO clutch assembly will not be fitted to all mowers, so this may not be applicable.
 It’s fitted mostly to tractors, ride-on, and larger walk-behind mowers.